How to Calculate Amazon FBA Product Margins with Live COGS

 True Net Profit-$0.50 (Loss)$14.50 (Profit)

-Without SKU-level fee and ad attribution in NetSuite, SKU A looks like a winner because of its high volume and $35.00 Gross Margin.
+Without SKU-level fee and ad attribution in your reporting, SKU A looks like a massive winner because of its high volume and $35.00 Gross Margin.
 SKU B looks less impressive due to higher COGS.

 Only when you automate the attribution of “hidden” Amazon costs do you realize that your “Hero” product is actually a “Zombie SKU” destroying your cash flow.